isc-projects/bind9/doc/arm/reference.rst

 The forwarding facility can be used to create a large site-wide cache on a few servers, reducing traffic over links to external name servers.
-It can also be used to allow queries by servers that do not have direct access to the Internet, but wish to look up exterior names anyway.
+It can also be used to allow queries by servers that do not have direct access to the Internet, but that wish to look up exterior names anyway.
 Forwarding occurs only on those queries for which the server is not authoritative and does not have the answer in its cache.